 The NHTSA issued a statement that said failing to stop at a stop sign increases the risk of a crash, resulting in a recall.
 The recall covers 53,822 Tesla vehicles, including Model S and X vehicles, from 2016 through 2022.
 Model 3 vehicles covered in the recall range from 2017 through 2022 models.
 Tesla’s little SUV, the Model Y, is also covered in the recall from model years 2020 through 2022.

 Tesla released an OTA firmware update that disabled the ability for the vehicles to run stop signs in early February.
 Notification letters will go out to owners in late March.
 After meeting with the NHTSA in January, Tesla agreed to eliminate the rolling stop feature from its software.
+This decision underscores the importance of adhering to traffic laws, even as autonomous driving technology continues to evolve.
+The recall is a significant step in ensuring that autonomous vehicles operate within the legal framework and prioritize safety.

 Latest Geeky Gadgets Deals

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.